bioinformatics-polito/EGAsubmitter/README.md

 # encrypt only your files using the dummy script, skip login.sh
 # Input a name for the test and the wanted number of cores
 ./encrypt-upload_DUMMY.sh
-# This should print "Encryption test: passed"
+# This should show two different passed tests.
 # copy yaml to the correct directory:
 cp local/share/data/dummy/yaml/* dataset/user_folder/metadata/yaml/
 # repeat the same name as before for your test and choose 4 for single